Real Madrid winger Vazquez suffers calf injury

 Vazquez has only started six league matches in a season blighted by injury problems, although head coach Zinedine Zidane has long considered him an important part of his plans.

-Madrid's next match is at home to Valencia on Thursday before a trip to Champions League hopefuls Real Sociedad on Sunday.
+Madrid's next match is at home to Valencia on Friday (AEST) before a trip to Champions League hopeful Real Sociedad on Monday.